wrcarpenter/wrcarpenter/README.md

 Thanks for stopping by!
 I work full time in the mortgage-backed securities industry and have a side passion for programming and visual arts.

-Focus Projects: MMA Betting, Equity Derivatives, Fixed Income Valuation, Reverse Mortgage MBS Pricing.
+Focus Projects: MMA Betting, Interest Rate Models, Pythonic Poker.

 |   |   |
 |---|---|